Originally posted on 03/13/2019

 Winter is in full steam.
-Though the temperature can get cold enough to freeze many nights, there are many ways your basement might flood.
+Though the temperature can get cold enough to freeze many nights, there are many ways your basement might draw leaks or even flood.
 Don’t worry; there is hope for your basement!

 Below are the reasons we have seen for basements to flood during the winter.
 If you can prevent these, your home has a much better chance of staying dry this winter.

 Basements Radiate Heat

 While the outside temperatures drop, inside temperatures are much warmer.
 Though your basement may be cooler than the rest of your home, it is still much warmer than the outdoors, even if it is unfinished.
 What is more, the heat from your basement can seep up t 8" away from your basement walls.